 Kawasan Falls, located on the beautiful island of Cebu in the Philippines have become one of the most popular attractions in the entire country to visit.
 In many ways, this rise in popularity is thanks to Instagram.
 These twinkly turquoise waterfalls are showcased on nearly every Instagram page or travel blog of anyone who has been to the Philippines.

-If you’re considering a visit to Cebu to go to Kawasan Falls, I also want to suggest the lesser visited but equally as interesting Mainit Hot Springs.
+Therefore, having visited a couple of times, I thought I’d put together this detailed blog post on visiting Kawasan Falls.
+However, I also want to suggest the lesser visited but equally as interesting Mainit Hot Springs.
 Often missed out in favour of Kawasan Falls, I actually thought the Mainit Hot Springs were delightful and definitely worth including whilst in this area of Cebu.

 So here’s my guide to Kawasan Falls and Mainit Hot Springs, including all of the essential information you need ahead of visiting Cebu island.
 Read on and do let me know if you have any questions.

 How to get to Kawasan Falls

 Kawasan Falls are located in Badian, which is in the southern portion of Cebu Island.